-Legitimately Interested Parties include all medical schools to which an individual has applied or matriculated during the current cycle and medical schools to which the individual applies or matriculates in the future.
+Legitimately interested parties include all medical schools to which an individual has applied or matriculated during the current cycle and medical schools to which the individual applies or matriculates in the future.
 If, at the time of the investigation, the individual is enrolled in a medical school or graduate medical education program, the report will be forwarded to the current institution of attendance and will be distributed in response to any future application or matriculation activity.

 In addition to its members, the AAMC provides services to other educational institutions.
-For example, the MCAT examination is used by a variety of health profession and graduate programs in addition to medicine.
+For example, the MCAT examination is used by a variety of health professions and graduate programs in addition to medicine.
 The report in final form is therefore subject to issuance in response to an application or matriculation at such legitimately interested parties of which the AAMC has knowledge.

-Legitimately Interested Parties do NOT include residency programs if the violation at issue is related to the MCAT or PREview exams, or the AMCAS or FAP applications.
+Legitimately interested parties do NOT include residency programs if the violation at issue is related to the MCAT or PREview exams, or the AMCAS or FAP applications.